December 3, Reading 2 – Daniel 1

 Thank You for the witness of Daniel.

-May we be a little more like Jesus today, and a little more tomorrow.
+May we be a little more like Jesus today.

 Amen.